duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/998_AMOD18_VisualOdometry.md

 Symptom: The estimated pose is really bad.

 Resolution: You might have a too dynamic scene, for the visual odometry to run correctly.

+Symptom: The estimated pose is really bad and the scene is dynamic

+Resolution: Debug the pipeline by turning on the plotting parameters

+*Add videos here*

 ### Demo failure demonstration {#demo-visualodometry-failure}